THIS PAGE IS NOT EDITABLE – USES ENCOUNTER HEALTH LIBRARY

 About the TIF Procedure

-Benefits of TIF:
+Benefits of the TIF procedure:

 - Can be revised if required

-Anticipated risks with the TIF procedure include temporary discomforts such as sore throat, shoulder pain, difficulty swallowing, nausea or vomiting.
+Anticipated risks with the TIF procedure include temporary discomforts such as sore throat, shoulder pain, difficulty swallowing, nausea, or vomiting.
 For more information regarding the risks associated with this procedure, click here.

-How TIF Works To Relieve GERD
+How the TIF Procedure Works to Relieve GERD